For Immediate Release: Tuesday, October 26, 2021

 In September, the anti-choice supermajority that Barrett’s confirmation cemented on the Court allowed Texas’ vigilante-enforced ban on abortion (SB 8), to go into effect.
 By refusing to block this ban, a majority of the justices, including Justice Barrett, allowed Texas to render Roe essentially meaningless in the state.
 Last Friday, the Court announced that it will hear oral arguments in two cases regarding Texas’ ban on abortion on November 1, allowing the draconian law to remain in place in the meantime.

 Just a few weeks after those arguments, the Court will hear Jackson Women’s Health Organization on December 1—a case that directly challenges Roe and threatens the constitutional right to abortion.
-This summer, Sen. Paul joined 227 other anti-choice members of Congress to sign an amicus brief in the Jackson Women’s Health Organization case calling on the Supreme Court to overturn Roe.
+This summer, Sen. Rubio joined 227 other anti-choice members of Congress to sign an amicus brief in the Jackson Women’s Health Organization case calling on the Supreme Court to overturn Roe.

 The threat to the future of Roe comes as anti-choice state lawmakers have already introduced, advanced, or passed more than 330 bills attacking abortion access in 2021.
 This year, 106 restrictions on abortion access have been enacted at the state level, making it the worst year for abortion rights since Roe was decided.